mike-lischke/antlr4-runtime-benchmarks/src/ConstantFolding/readme-template.md

 |:---:|---:|---:|
 ⫸warm table⫷

 Both tables are sorted by the total execution time, with the fastest at the top.
-However, because of the simple grammar used for these benchmarks the result are very close to each other (including C++) so that the order can easily change on the next run of the benchmarks.
+However, because of the simple grammar used for these benchmarks the results are very close to each other (including C++) so that the order can easily change on the next run of the benchmarks.

 ### Notes on the Benchmarks

 The numbers were taken on a Mac Studio M1 Max (32GB RAM, 512GB SSD, Sonoma 14.3).
-There's currently no way to separate out the lexer execution time for the `antl4` TypeScript target.
+There's currently no way to separate out the lexer execution time for the `antlr4` TypeScript target.
 For this reason, the tables only list the total times for this target.
 Additionally, this runtime has a slight advantage in that it is not possible to clear the DFA.

 The runtime versions used for the benchmarks are: